 "Finally we come to the most degenerate of all the Vampire bloodlines, the Strigoi.
 Outcast from their more civilised brethren, these slavering creatures more closely resemble Ghouls or Daemons than the idealised Human forms of the von Carsteins, Blood Dragons and Lahmias.
 They are consumed by hatred for almost all living things, but particularly for the other Vampire bloodlines.
 Interestingly the name Strigoi hints at an association with the travelling caravans of the Strigany, wandering hither and yon throughout the Empire and beyond with no kingdom to call their own.
-The Strigany have long since been rumoured to harbour the evil Strigoi within their ranks, but nothing has ever been proven.
+The Strigoi within their ranks, but nothing has ever been proven.
 Yet still the Witch Hunters and vengeful mobs attack Strigany wherever they go, solely out of this confusing similarity of names.